Kuuuube/Misc_Scripts/scripts_and_programs/random_dict_picker/README.md

 - `--clear`: Toggle clearing after each prompt.

+- `--toprowpad`: Row padding in newlines above each prompt.

-- `--rowpad`: Row padding in newlines before displaying each prompt.
+- `--botrowpad`: Row padding in newlines below each prompt.

 Example args (uses `example_dict.json`, displays 10 dict items at once, uses repeat mode, and adds a space for padding between keys):